Driven by infinite enthusiasm

 - a need for clarity and details: Linear constructions

-- the old discoveries in new light: apply your new-found knowledge new way of looking at things never ends ✨
+- the old discoveries in new light: new way of looking at things

 - epilogue: starting again?